Sidonesio/Academic/content/home/projects.md

 # Order that this section appears on the page.
 weight: 65

-title: Because we R what we share
+title: We R what we share
 subtitle: ''

 content: